rikedyp/APLCourse/docs/Operators.md

 # Operators

 ## About
-Dyalog APL is not a functional programming language, but those familiar with funcitonal languages will recognise APL's operators as [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function).
+Dyalog APL is not a functional programming language, but those familiar with functional languages will recognise APL's operators as [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function).
 Operators in Dyalog can be:

 - monadic (take a single left operand as in `F/`)
 - dyadic (take a left and a right operand as in `F⍤k`)